= Required

 tags: true

-TL;DRIf there are any steps you’d like to run after the deployment, you can use the after_deploy
+after_deployafter_deploy TL;DRIf there are any steps you’d like to run after the deployment, you can use the after_deploy phase.
+Optional.

-necessary?If you have code you want to run after the deployment has taken place, and it's outside the parameters of what can be done in the deploy
+after_deploy necessary?If you have code you want to run after the deployment has taken place, and it's outside the parameters of what can be done in the deploy step.

 after_deploy: